(Not offered) Double Master's Degree in Industrial Engineering and Chemical Engineering

 Double Master's Degree in Industrial Engineering (MII) and Chemical Engineering (MIQ)

-In particular, it enables you to carry out multiple activities related to the chemical industry and related sectors such as the energy sector, paper, textile, pharmaceutical, food, oil and rubber, materials and biotechnology industries; development of new chemical products and processes, recycling and treatment of industrial waste and environmental studies, quality management and health and safety.
-The combination of both degrees provides students with a solid scientific training, as well as a wide variety of knowledge in various industrial technologies (mechanics, electricity, electronics, automation, materials, industrial constructions, projects, production, chemistry and environment, energy, and industrial organization).
-Likewise, this degree enables you to apply scientific-technical knowledge in research, development, innovation and management in multidisciplinary environments, to generate and transfer technical knowledge and to state, design, develop, manage and direct complex projects.
-This complete combination forges you as a multidisciplinary professional capable of developing your professional work in multiple areas.
-The total number of credits for the double Master's degree is 153.5 credits, without training supplements.
-There are certain subjects that can be recognized depending on the subjects that each student has taken in the degree of origin.
+The combination of both degrees provides students with a solid scientific training, as well as a wide variety of knowledge in various industrial technologies (mechanics, electricity, electronic, automatic, materials, industrial constructions, projects, production, chemical and environment, energy, energy, and industrial organization).
+Likewise, this degree enables to apply scientific-technical knowledge in research, development, innovation and management in multidisciplinary environments, to generate and transfer technical knowledge and to enunciate, design, develop, manage and direct complex projects.
+This complete combination, forges as a multidisciplinary professional capable of developing their professional work in multiple areas.
+The total number of credits for the double master's degree is 153.5 credits, without training accessories.
+There are certain subjects that can be recognized based on the subjects that each student has completed in the degree of origin.